 and workflow allows for fast training and self-learning for occasional users.
 For the advanced user, it offers a unique combination of analysis tools, analytical models and

-Saphir NL has real time links with acquisition systems, data drag-and-drop from other KAPPA Workstation modules and KAPPA Server, which can identify build-ups.
+Saphir has real time links with acquisition systems, data drag-and-drop from other KAPPA-Workstation modules and KAPPA-Server, which can identify build-ups.

-Single or multiphase can be handled in Saphir NL/KAPPA Workstation.
+Single or multiphase can be handled in Saphir/KAPPA-Workstation.
 Linear problems can be modeled with constant fluid properties.
 Non-linear problems can be modeled with correlations as PVT parameters vary with pressure.

 Data can be loaded with the following methods:

 - PVT report